 Overview

 Providing comfortable speculum placement is an important skill for providers to develop, since the speculum is a necessary tool in many gynecological procedures.
-Patients and providers are often anxious about the speculum exam, but it is entirely possible to place a speculum without patient discomfort.e aware of the role language plays in creating a comfortable environment; for instance, referring to the speculum “bills” rather than “blades” may avoid upsetting the patient.
+Patients and providers are often anxious about the speculum exam, but it is entirely possible to place a speculum without patient discomfort.
+It’s important for the clinician to be aware of the role language plays in creating a comfortable environment; for instance, a provider should refer to the speculum “bills” rather than “blades” to avoid upsetting the patient.

 There are two types of speculums: metal and plastic.
 This demonstration utilizes plastic, as plastic speculums are most commonly used in clinics for routine testing (Figure 1).
 When using a metal speculum, it’s recommended to use a Graves speculum, if the patient has given birth vaginally, and a Pederson speculum, if they have not.
 Pederson and Graves speculums are different shapes, and both come in many different sizes (medium is used most often).
 Prior to placing a metal speculum, it is helpful to perform a digital cervical exam to assess for the appropriate speculum size.
 The depth and direction of the cervix is estimated by placing one finger into the vagina.
 If the patient’s cervix can be located while they are sitting down, it is likely that the patient has a shallow vagina, and they should be most comfortable with a short metal speculum.

 Plastic speculums are all shaped like Pederson metal speculums and come in different sizes.
 To size for a plastic speculum, the examiner places two fingers in the patient’s vagina, palm down, and tries to separate them: if there is no space between the fingers, they should use a small plastic speculum; if there is space between the fingers, they should use a medium one.
 The exam should never be performed with a large speculum (as it is significantly longer) without first determining the length of the vaginal canal.